-Like much of the Balearics, the beaches in Majorca can be neatly categorised into spacious sandy beaches or secluded calas (‘rocky coves’).
+Like much of the Balearics, the beaches in Majorca, a key attraction for those seeking cheap holidays to Majorca, can be neatly categorised into spacious sandy beaches or secluded calas (‘rocky coves’).
 The choice is yours!

-Blessed with around 300 days of sunshine every year (commiserations to anyone who’s had the misfortune of visiting during one of the other 65 days), Majorca is unsurprisingly a hotspot for sun-seekers looking to top up their tan whenever, wherever.
-Majorca has some 200+ beaches, with over 30 boasting Blue Flag status, so you won’t be short on places to enjoy the island’s extensive, picturesque coastline.
+Blessed with around 300 days of sunshine every year (commiserations to anyone who’s had the misfortune of visiting during one of the other 65 days), Majorca is a hotspot for sun-seekers looking to enjoy a budget-friendly beach holiday whenever, wherever.

 If you need a hand whittling down your options, have a look at our guide below to the best beaches in Majorca.